 Pfizer sells key vaccine cheaply to poor countries

-TRENTON, N.J. — Drugmaker Pfizer Inc. has agreed to provide hundreds of millions of doses of its lucrative vaccine against pneumonia and meningitis at a fraction of the usual price for young children in poor countries.
+TRENTON, N.J. — Drugmaker Pfizer Inc. will provide 260 millions doses of its vaccine against pneumonia and meningitis for pennies on the dollar to poor countries.

-The deal to provide 260 million shots of its Prevnar 13 vaccine for a few dollars each is Pfizer's third agreement under an innovative program through which pharmaceutical companies, governments, health groups and charities collaborate to bring poor countries a long-term supply of affordable vaccines against deadly diseases.
+It's Pfizer's third such agreement under an innovative program in which drugmakers, governments, health groups and charities collaborate to bring poor countries a long-term supply of affordable, life-saving vaccines.

-Prevnar 13, called Prevenar outside the U.S., protects against 13 strains of pneumococcal disease.
-The bacterial disease can cause painful ear infections common in young children and serious infections that can kill or leave survivors deaf, paralyzed or with permanent learning or speech disabilities.
-Those diseases include pneumonia, bloodstream infections and meningitis, an infection of tissue around the brain and spinal cord.
+Prevnar 13 protects against 13 strains of pneumococcal disease.
+It can cause painful ear infections in young children — and pneumonia, bloodstream infections and meningitis.
+They can kill or leave survivors deaf, paralyzed or with permanent learning or speech disabilities.

 © 2014 Star Tribune